 IT and Library Luncheon Tutorials

-The library, in collaboration with the Center’s information technology coordinator, Joel Elliott, sponsors regular luncheon tutorials devoted to new research tools and other topics related to information technology.
+The library, in collaboration with the Center’s information technology coordinator, Joel Elliott, sponsors regular luncheon tutorials devoted to new research tools and other topics related to information technology, such as bibliographic management software, cloud storage solutions, and PDF management.